aliciachenw/aliciachenw.github.io/_pages/research.md

 **Past Projects**

+* **AI in Lung Ultrasound COVID-19 Diagnosis and Segmentation**, *Nov 2020 - Aug 2021*
+    *  Robotics Institute, Carnegie Mellon University This project is aiming at developing AI tools for ultrasound image analysis.
+I worked on developing lung region segmentation algorithms, and it was further used to evaluate how different regions in lung ultrasound images affect AI accuracy in COVID-19 severity classification.
+I also worked on using optical flow to improve the semantic segmentation accuracy of lung ultrasound.

 * **Modeling and Motion Planning for Lateral Manipulation of Needle Steering**, *Sep 2020 - Aug 2021*
     *  Robotics Institute, Carnegie Mellon University
     *  [Thesis](https://www.ri.cmu.edu/publications/ultrasound-based-needle-tracking-and-lateral-manipulation-planning-for-common-needle-steering/)